weleoka/Lab2/host/Create_Test_Environment.md

 Ignore the error message.
 The system will appear to be hung.

-Start a new session from your client to the main VM Guest.
+Start a new session from your client to the Host.
 In that session, do the following to remove the bugzilla docker container:

 ```bash
 docker rm -f bugzilla
 ```

-You have now done the installation, but not the configuration.
+You have now done the installation, but not the configuration, for BugZilla.

 Optional Activity for advanced students: Add a few more docker containers to the docker compose file.
 To find candidates, surf to https://hub.docker.com and use the search field.